Sara-Yunus/Nasscom-VSD-SoC-design/README.md

 Opening the OpenLane tool
 ```
-# type only the below text
+# to type only the below text
 docker
 ```
 Setting up OpenLane in interactive mode